daniel-van-houten/mcp-todo-list-example/README.md

 dotnet build mcp-server-todo-list/mcp-server-todo-list.sln
 ```

+### Publishing the Server (Important!)

+Before running the client for the first time, or after making changes to the server code, you may want to publish the server project using the provided scripts to ensure it's up-to-date.
+This creates a self-contained build in the `todo-mcp-server-build` directory, which the client expects to find.

+1. Navigate to the `mcp-server-todo-list` directory.
+2. Run the appropriate script for your operating system:
+    *   **Windows:** `.\publish.bat`
+    *   **macOS/Linux:** `sh ./publish.sh` (don't forget to grant execute rights on the script using the chmod command)

+This ensures the client uses the latest version of the server from the correct location.

 ### Running the Application

-1.  **Ensure the Server Path is Correct:** Double-check the `ServerExePath` in `mcp-client-todo-list/appsettings.json` points to the actual location of the built server executable.
+1.  **Ensure Server Paths are Correct:** Verify the `WindowsServerExePath` and `LinuxMacServerExePath` in `mcp-client-todo-list/appsettings.json` point to the actual location of the published server executable relative to the client's runtime directory.
 2.  **Run the Client:** Navigate to the `mcp-client-todo-list` directory (or run from the root using the `-p` flag) and execute:

     ```bash